 Have you ever been to a celebration where balloons are released into the air?
-While this may seem like a nice way to end the event, balloons can be very dangerous to wildlife.
-Those balloons will eventually come down and if they land in the ocean animals including sea turtles may encounter them.
+While this may seem like a nice way to end an event, balloons can be very dangerous to wildlife.
+Those balloons will eventually come down and if they land in the ocean, animals, including sea turtles, may encounter them.

-This small Kemp’s ridley sea turtle is still in recovery at NOAA’s sea turtle hospital in Galveston recovering after ribbons attached to a bunch of balloons became wrapped around its neck.
+The small Kemp’s ridley sea turtle pictured here is still in recovery at NOAA’s sea turtle hospital in Galveston after ribbons attached to a bunch of balloons became wrapped around its neck.
 The ribbon then became entangled with a stick, four times the length of the turtle.

 Secure Your Trash Cans

 This adult Kemp’s ridley washed in with a shoelace wrapped around its right front flipper.
 The shoelace was also tied to a trash can lid on one end and a trash can on the other side.
 Fortunately, the turtle didn’t have its circulation cut off and did not need an amputation.
 It was able to keep its flipper and was recently released back into the wild.